 When the UE registers in the 3GPP network then the PCF provides the authorization policy to the UE indicating whether the UE is authorized to act as a Target UE/Located UE.

 The network may also provide a token stating what kind of Ranging/Sidelink Positioning service the UE can use.
-The token has an expiration time and is signed with a private key.
+The token has an expiration time (i.e. a corresponding lifetime) and is signed with a private key.
 The network also provides the public key to the UEs to be used for verifying the token from other UE’s.

+If the token needs to be revoked due to its lifetime has expired, then the UE needs to connect to the 3GPP network via Uu interface in order to retrieve a new public key from the network.

 Editor’s Note: Which network function provides authorization token and how the UEs get the public key of token signing entity are FFS.